-- 1. Support funding to ensure sustainable long term water supplies, including recycled water projects. - Support funding for boating inspections and other measures to prevent the spread of invasive mussels. - Support funding for planning and environmental review of new Delta conveyance facilities. - 4.
-Support protection of funding for improving the integrity of Delta levee systems which impact salinity intrusion. - Support assessing the state of the nation's dams and providing grants or infrastructure loans for dam retrofits. - Support legislation that allows a borrower to pay the credit subsidy on a Water Infrastructure Finance and Innovation Authority (WIFIA) loan.
+- 1. Support funding to ensure sustainable long-term water supplies, including recycled water projects. - 2.
+Support funding for boating inspections and other measures to prevent the spread of invasive mussels. - 3.
+Support funding for planning and environmental review of new Delta conveyance facilities. - 4.
+Support protection of funding for improving the integrity of Delta levee systems that impact salinity intrusion. - 5.
+Support assessing the state of the nation's dams and providing grants or infrastructure loans for dam retrofits. - 6.
+Support legislation that allows a borrower to pay the credit subsidy on a Water Infrastructure Finance and Innovation Act (WIFIA) loan. - 7.
+Support legislation, bond measures, appropriations, or other funding mechanisms that fund or could fund Valley Water infrastructure projects.